Betsy Boze: Professional and Community Leadership and Service

-Professional service to higher education
+Professional and Public Service to Higher Education

-National appointments include the finance committee of the American Council on Education Council of Fellows, American Association of State Colleges and Universities (AASCU) Women presidents and Chancellors affinity group and the AASCU Policies and Practices Committee.
-She is a sponsor, mentor and faculty member of the AASCU Millennial Leadership Initiative.
+National appointments include the finance committee of the American Council on Education Council of Fellows, the American Association of State Colleges and Universities (AASCU) Women Presidents and Chancellors affinity group, and the AASCU Policies and Practices Committee.
+She is a sponsor, mentor, and faculty member of the AASCU Millennial Leadership Initiative.

 Boze is a Higher Learning Commission (North Central Association of Colleges and Universities) AQIP consultant/evaluator and PEAQ peer reviewer.

-She served as faculty for the 2007–2009 ACE National and Regional Leadership Forums and 2006, 2009–14 American Association of State Colleges and Universities Millennial Leadership Institutes.
-In addition, she annually serves as an AASCU MLI mentor and the HERS Bryn Mawr Summer Institute for Women in Higher Education Administration.
+She served as faculty for the 2007–2009 ACE National and Regional Leadership Forums and the 2006–2009 American Association of State Colleges and Universities Millennial Leadership Institutes.
+In addition, she annually serves as an AASCU MLI mentor at the HERS Bryn Mawr Summer Institute for Women in Higher Education Administration.
 Boze serves on the ACE Office of Women in Higher Education executive board.

-She was a team leader for the 2007 AASCU Hispanic Student Success Report, and a 2008 delegate to the Mid-West Higher Education Consortium.
+She was a team leader for the 2007 AASCU Hispanic Student Success Report and a 2008 delegate to the Mid-West Higher Education Consortium.
 Boze serves on the editorial boards of the international journal Teaching & Learning in Higher and Continuing Education and the American Council on Education Network News.

-Recent leadership

-Boze has served as the president of the Southwest Business Deans, Texas Council of Collegiate Education in Business (Texas College and University Business Deans), Junior Achievement (Rio Grande Valley, Texas) and Girl Scouts Susitna Council (Alaska).
+More recently, Boze served as the president of the Southwest Business Deans, the Texas Council of Collegiate Education in Business (Texas College and University Business Deans), Junior Achievement (Rio Grande Valley, Texas), and the Girl Scouts Susitna Council (Alaska).

-She served from 1996 to 2005 as the state coordinator of the American Council on Education Women's Network for Texas, and serves on the editorial board of ACE Network News.
+From 1996 to 2005, Boze served as the state coordinator of the American Council on Education Women's Network for Texas and serves on the editorial board of ACE Network News.
 From 1997 to 2005, she chaired the Women Administrators in Management Education (the women's affinity group) of the Association for the Advancement of Colleges and Schools of Business.